rcgsheffield/urban_flows/stat-xplore/README.md

 # DWP Harvester

 This is a data harvester for the Department for Work and Pensions (DWP) [Stat-Explore](https://stat-xplore.dwp.gov.uk/) system.
 See [Stat-Xplore : Open Data API](https://stat-xplore.dwp.gov.uk/webapi/online-help/Open-Data-API.html) documentation.
+This API is based on the [SuperSTAR 9.5 Open Data API](https://docs.wingarc.com.au/superstar95/9.5/open-data-api) by [WingArc1st](https://wingarc.com.au/).

 # Usage